dhar9571/Python---Hotel-Booking-Data-Analysis/README.md

 1. Discover important factors that govern the bookings.
 2. Causes of booking cancellations across various aspects.
 3. Suitable time to book hotel.

+What do you suggest the client to achieve Business Objective ?
+1. Greater the lead time, higher chances of cancellation.
+Therefore, the cancellation policy should be altered accordingly so that cancellation rate can be reduced.
+2. No deposit type has the most cancellations.
+Therefore, changes in the no deposit type method are crucial so that cancellations can be reduced.
+3. Most of the customers are transient types from European countries with offline/online TA segment.
+Therefore, these customers should be provided with more perks/offers 4. if booking through offline/online TA, so the bookings can be increased.
+5. June to August are the peak months in which bookings are higher even though the prices are higher during this period.
+Therefore, if prices are reduced for both the hotels, more bookings can be made by the customers.

+Conclusion
+1. A minimum amount should be charged for long lead time to reduce the chances of cancellations.
+2. There should be a fixed amount to be charged instead of no deposit to reduce to cancellations.
+3. To improve the number of bookings, transient customers from European regions who come in peak season through offline/online TA, should be provided with extra benefits/offers/perks in order to improve number of bookings.